Syrian refugee family settling into new life in Burnaby, B.C.

 Mr. Abazeed said his English improved significantly over the year, which motivated him to apply for a job as a bus driver with TransLink, the Vancouver region’s transit authority.
 “I passed the first test and I did an interview last Tuesday.
 I am just waiting now,” he said.

-“Because in the past six years, almost all life in Syria stopped, so you almost stop thinking about your future, Mr. Abazeed said.
+“Because in the past six years, almost all life in Syria stopped, so you almost stop thinking about your future," Mr. Abazeed said.
 “Now we’re in Canada, there’s a lot of opportunities to start with, better, other projects you can do here.”

 Ms. Ahmed also has a friend who helps her with English lessons every week.
 But she said finding a job is still hard for other families as they need more time to learn the language and integrate, on top of the high costs of living in Metro Vancouver.